WWI Lampeter Heroes: John Basil Percy Williams

 During his time at the College, Percy was continually active in the sporting life.
 In 1908-09 season, he played for the 2nd XI cricket team and Linesman for the 2nd XV rugby team.

-After leaving Lampeter, Percy re-joined his mother and sibling at the Church of England school in Llantrisant, Monmouthshire, where Sara Jane was the resident head teacher.
+After leaving Lampeter, Percy gives some helpful advice re-joined his mother and sibling at the Church of England school in Llantrisant, Monmouthshire, where Sara Jane was the resident head teacher.
 Percy was living at this address still when he enlisted at Llandudno and joined the Royal Welsh Fusiliers as a Private in the 16th Battalion attached to the 113 Brigade, 38th (Welsh) Division.

 On the 2nd of December 1915, Percy arrived in France and spent his first winter in the trenches near Armentières.
 In June of 1916, the Battalion marched to the Somme and to the area of Mametz Wood.
 A month later, in July, the Division suffered terrible causalities during the battle of the woods, which Percy survived.
 Due to extensive losses, the division was shortly taken out of the line to Ypres to rebuild.